Stochastic Optimization and Learning for Two-Stage Supplier Problems: Introduction

 \subsection{Our Generalization Scheme and Comparison with Previous Results}

-Our ultimate goal is to develop algorithms for the black-box setting.
-As usual in two-stage stochastic problems, we do this in three steps.
+Our main goal is to develop algorithms for the black-box setting.
+As usual in two-stage stochastic problems, this has three steps.
 First, we develop algorithms for the simpler polynomial-scenarios model.
 Second, we sample a small number of scenarios from the black-box oracle and use our polynomial-scenarios algorithms to (approximately) solve the problems on them.
 Finally, we extrapolate the solution to the original black-box problem.
 This overall methodology is called \emph{Sample Average Approximation (SAA)}.

 Unfortunately, standard SAA approaches \cite{swamySAA, Charikar2005} do not directly apply to radius minimization problems.
-On a high level, the obstacle is that radius-minimization requires estimating the cost of each approximate solution; counter-intuitively, this may be harder than optimizing the cost (which is what is done in previous results.)
-See ~\ref{sec:appendix} for an in-depth discussion.
+On a high level, the obstacle is that radius-minimization requires estimating the cost of each approximate solution; counter-intuitively, this may be harder than optimizing the cost (which is what is done in previous results).
+See Appendix~\ref{sec:appendix} for an in-depth discussion.

-We need to develop a new SAA approach.
+We need a new SAA approach.
 Consider a homogeneous problem instance, where we have a specific guess for the radius $R$.
 We sample a set of $N$ scenarios $Q = \{A_1, \dots, A_N \}$ from the oracle.
 We then run our polynomial-scenarios $\eta$-approximation algorithms on $Q$, which are guaranteed to provide solutions covering each client within distance $\eta R$.
 If $R$ is guessed correctly, and $N$ is chosen appropriately, these solutions have cost at most $(1+\epsilon)B$ on $Q$ with good probability.
+In the end we keep the minimum guess for $R$ whose cost over the samples is at most $(1+\epsilon)B$.